Brown planthopper: Management and control

-Excessive use of urea as nitrogenous fertilizer and insecticides can lead to outbreaks by increasing the fecundity of the brown planthopper, and by reducing populations of natural enemies.
+Excessive use of broad-spectrum insecticides and nitrogenous fertilizer can lead to outbreaks by increasing the fecundity of the brown planthopper, and resugence of populations by reducing of natural enemies.
 It follows that the primary integrated pest management (IPM) approach includes restricting the inappropriate and excessive use of these inputs.
 For example in 2011, the Thai government announced an initiative to respond to a major brown planthoppers outbreak by restricting outbreak-causing insecticides including abamectin and cypermethrin; the decision was supported by the International Rice Research Institute (IRRI).
 IRRI also outlined recommendations foe an Integrated Pest Management (IPM) action plan to limit planthopper outbreaks.
 In December 2011, the IRRI held a conference in Vietnam to address the threats of insecticide misuse and explore options for mitigation.

-Rice varieties with resistance to BPH, e.g. IR64, are important for preventing outbreaks.
-However, in areas with low insecticide use, high levels of BPH resistance are not usually necessary.
+Rice varieties with resistance to BPH are important for preventing outbreaks.
+A large IRRI rice breeding programme took place in the 1970s and early 80s culminating in IR64; a constraint was the evolution of BPH populations (biotypes) that were able to attack early varieties propagated as resistant (e.g. IR28 and IR36: see illustration).
+In areas with low insecticide use, high levels of BPH resistance are not usually necessary.
 Chemical mutagenesis can significantly increase or decrease BPH resistance levels of rice.
 Some chemical insecticides, e.g. imidacloprid, can affect the gene expression of rice and thereby increase susceptibility to BPH.